 KL: To volunteer with FUJEBO, you just need to want in your heart to do it, to desire to leave something better for your children.
 If you do not have that, do not even try.
 My message would be that if you come forward, there will be lots for you to do, many projects to take forward.
 For lack of financial resources or people involved, sometimes things have to stay in the filing cabinet at the moment.
 Nothing else will give you the satisfaction that you will receive from being a volunteer.
 That is what is missing from the life of each person who is searching to find true happiness.

 KG: To give is the nicest thing that we can do.
 To see that we are useful and can each play our part is the greatest thing that has happened to me.
 By each contributing his/her grain of sand to this work we’ll be able to make a difference.
 Above all, we work for justice and aim at reducing to a minimum the amount of victims of crime in our society.

-If you accessed this article from our June 2011 Bella News Ezine click here to return.
+If you accessed this article from our June 2011 Ezine click here.